 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 This item was last sold on : 09/15/21

 |Food Fable: Apricots||Listen|

-Black Velvet™ apricots have a brief season during early summer.
+Black Velvet™ apricots are available for a short season in the early summer.